tybor/nextgen-gallery-voting/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.5.1 =
+Fixed minor bug that was stopping 'thank you' message showing when you don't allow users to see the results.

 = 2.5 =
 This update optimizes the voting process code, and adds filter options to the Top Voted screen.
 Lots of hooks and filters have been added for Premium features coming soon.